Demand the Right Price!

 A - [Students answer.]

 Pricing errors are common in stores.
-Consumers must be vigilant to ensure their rights are respected and that they exercise the recourses available to them.
+Consumers must be vigilant to ensure their rights are respected and that they exercise the recourse options available to them.

-The teacher informs the students that the following activity is designed to familiarize them with the Price Accuracy Policy so they can make sure it is applied when they find a pricing error.
+The teacher informs the students that the following activity is designed to familiarize them with the Price Accuracy Policy so they can make sure it is applied when they find a pricing error at a business that uses optical scanner technology.

 Explanations